 Scaling over Space: Advancing the Model and Data Foundations of GeoAI Advances in deep learning and foundation models are raising expectations for general-purpose learning and creating new opportunities to harness the geospatial data revolution for Earth monitoring and scientific discovery, with broad benefits for agriculture, energy, water, transportation, smart cities, and disaster response.
 At the same time, major challenges remain for large-scale geospatial applications, including spatial variability that substantially weakens model generalization, limited and localized training data, and high computational demands that constrain and slow scientific discovery.
 This talk will discuss both AI model and data foundations for scaling geospatial applications, including geo-aware learning, knowledge-guided learning, task-aligned pretraining, and new benchmark datasets.

-Sergii Skakun, Univ. of Maryland: ON THE INFERENCE FROM SATELLITE-BASED CLASSIFICATION MAPS FOR AREA ESTIMATION Luyu Liu, Texas A&M Univ.: Disentangling and Tackling the Spatiotemporal Biases in Social Sensing Data: A Cognitive-behavioral Approach Jielu Zhang, Harvard Univ.: SpatialCausal: a spatially-aware causal inference deep learning model for out-of-hospital cardiac arrest survival prediction Mehak Sachdeva, Florida State Univ.: Simulating the Precursor: Generative AI and Counterfactual Scenario Modeling of Partisan Mobility and Spatial Segregation
+Sergii Skakun, Univ. of Maryland: ON THE INFERENCE FROM SATELLITE-BASED CLASSIFICATION MAPS FOR AREA ESTIMATION Luyu Liu, Auburn Univ.: Assessing the Potential and Bias of Generative Artificial Intelligence in Inferring Pedestrian Safety Perception Jielu Zhang, Harvard Univ.: SpatialCausal: a spatially-aware causal inference deep learning model for out-of-hospital cardiac arrest survival prediction Mehak Sachdeva, Florida State Univ.: Simulating the Precursor: Generative AI and Counterfactual Scenario Modeling of Partisan Mobility and Spatial Segregation (canceled)

 This panel session aims to engage both panelists and the audience in a critical dialogue about the challenges, opportunities, and paths forward regarding the relationship between humans and GIS/GeoAI.
 We seek to explore how to develop a human-centered vision of GIScience and GeoAI that is both socially responsible and cognitively informed.